 International friendlies – Follow the Football match between Wales and Spain live with Eurosport.
 The match starts at 19:45 on 11 October 2018.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Ryan Giggs or Luis Enrique?
+Who will come out on top in the battle of the managers Ryan Giggs or Robert Moreno?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Wales and Spain?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.